LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

     rewrite ^/(.+)/$ /$1 permanent;

     #Optional: Remove www prefix from domain name.
-Note that DNS and server_name directives for www.<mydomain>.<tld>
+Note that DNS entries and server_name directives for www.<mydomain>.<tld>
     #          must exist for this to work.

     rewrite ^www\.(.+)$ $1 permanent;

     #Optional: Drop http/1.0 connections.
-On the modern web, the only clients using http 1.0 are usually bots looking
+On the modern web, the only clients still using http 1.0 are usually bots looking
     #          for security vulnerabilities.

     if ($server_protocol ~* "HTTP/1.0") { return 444; }